After the High Renaissance in Italy, many wondered just where art was heading next. The answer? Mannerism.

 The new style first popped up in Florence and Rome, then the rest of Italy and, eventually, all over Europe.
 Mannerism, a phrase coined in the 20th-century, is what happened artistically during the "Late" Renaissance (otherwise known as the years between Raphael's death and the beginning of the Baroque phase in 1600).
 Mannerism also represents Renaissance art going out, as they say, not with a bang but, rather, a (relative) whimper.

-The High Renaissance in Italy was astonishing.
+The High Renaissance was, of course, astonishing.
 It represented a peak, a height, a veritable zenith (if you will) of artistic genius that surely must have owed something to a favorable zodiac.
-In fact, the only downside to the whole business was, with the Big Three Names diminished to one (Michelangelo) after 1520, where was Art to go?
+In fact, the only downside to the whole business was, with the Big Three Names diminished to one (Michelangelo) after 1520, where was art to go?

 What are the key characteristics of Mannerism?